Video: Japanese Tokyo Mirage Sessions #FE Encore trailer

 By ssf1991

-This week, Tokyo Mirage Periods #FE Encore will launch on the Nintendo Swap.
-To rejoice, Nintendo has uploaded a brand new trailer to their Japanese YouTube channel.
-The trailer, known as “Ghost Illusions”, showcases the sport’s new options and costumes.
-The Joker costume will be seen, in addition to some outfits from Hearth Emblem: Three Homes.
+This week, Tokyo Mirage Periods #FE Encore will launch on the Nintendo Change.
+To have a good time, Nintendo has uploaded a brand new trailer to their Japanese YouTube channel.
+The trailer, referred to as “Ghost Illusions”, showcases the sport’s new options and costumes.
+The Joker costume might be seen, in addition to some outfits from Hearth Emblem: Three Homes.
 We’ve included the trailer for you down under.

 Here are the websites source page where you can get the source link